-Visiting Guimar Beyond Pyramids – Land of Aloe Vera, Volcanic Paths, Hidden Beaches & Rustic Living
+Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

-Everything I knew about Guimar in Tenerife was its collection of six-step pyramids located in the area, in other words, the Pyramids of Guimar that (some say) were constructed by the Guanche people, the aboriginal Berber inhabitants of the Canary Islands.
+Everything I knew about Guimar was its famous pyramids – the six-step stone structures that some believe were built by the Guanche people, the aboriginal Berber inhabitants of the Canary Islands.

 How Much Time to Spend in Guimar?